danstocker-legacy/node-troop/README.md

 Node - Troop
 ============

-Troop-compatible mocks for basic Node modules.
+Troop-compatible stubs and mocks for basic Node modules.